aws-samples/aws-lambda-rdbms-integration/README.md

 		/
 	```

-Now, when your application inserts a new reading into the `temp_reading` table, the value will be posted to the new `Temperature Reading` metric in Amazon CloudWatch.
+Now, when your application inserts a new reading into the `temp_reading` table, the value will be posted to the new `Temperature Reading` metric in CloudWatch.

 Simulate adding a series of temperature readings to test our CloudWatch integration:
 ```